sevagh/pq/README.md

 ### Forced decoding

-The default behavior of `pqrs` is to try to brute-force decode a message.
-Given a 20-byte message:
+Use `--force` to try to brute-force decode a message.
+E.g., given a 20-byte message:

 ```
 while (don't have decode result)